 Take these steps to help prevent poisoning.

-Tell your doctor and pharmacist about all the medicines you take.
+Tell your provider and pharmacist about all the medicines you take.

 Kelig K. General Approach to the Poisoned Patient.
 In: Marx JA, Hockberger RS, Walls RM, et al, eds.
-Rosen’s Emergency Medicine: Concepts and Clinical Practice.
+Rosen's Emergency Medicine: Concepts and Clinical Practice.
 8th ed.
-Philadelphia, PA: Mosby Elsevier; 2012:chap 147.
+Philadelphia, PA: Elsevier Saunders; 2014:chap 147.